SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: SpaCE-10

 \subsection{Hierarchical Annotation Pipeline}

 \textbf{Overview.} As shown in Fig~\ref{fig: data engine pipeline} (a), our annotation pipeline consists of 5 stages from data preparation to high-quality QA generation.
-In stage-1, we employ human experts to manually collect snapshots of 3D point cloud scans from 4 to 6 different views, which costs over \textbf{38 hours} of human expertise to check the quality of snapshots.
-In stage-2, we combine the collected snapshots and video frames to generate the structural data of describes different information in the scene.
-Then, we use this data to generate over 10k basic QAs covering atomic capabilities.
-In stage-4, human experts will manually filter the low-quality QA pairs, costing over \textbf{112 expert hours} and resulting in over 8k+ QA pairs.
-Finally, we design a cross-capability integration strategy to mix QAs of different atomic capabilities into a single one, yielding the final QA pairs covering 8 compositional spatial capabilities.
+In stage 1, we employ 3 human experts to manually collect snapshots of 3D point cloud scans from 4 to 6 different directions, with over \textbf{38 hours} of human expertise to maintain the high quality.
+In stage 2, we combine the collected snapshots and video frames to generate the structural data that describes different aspects of information in the scene.
+In stage 3, we leverage GPT-4o to generate over 10k Basic QA covering atomic capabilities with former structural data.
+In stage 4, human experts again manually filter the low-quality QA pairs, costing over \textbf{112 hours} of 3 experts and resulting in over 8k+ QA pairs.
+Finally, in stage 5, we design a template-based strategy to integrate the spatial capabilities in QA types, yielding the final QA pairs.
+The ablation study on the effectiveness of the annotation pipeline can be found at the Sec.~\ref{sec:pipeline effectiveness}.